Privacy Notice ResidencyAI

 1. What is this Privacy Notice about?

-This Privacy Notice explains how we process personal data, primarily in connection with our website and our business, which consists in offering AI-driven test interviews for medical residencies and similar programs with an interview in the application process, including an assessment of the interview.
+This Privacy Notice explains how we process personal data, primarily in connection with our website and our business, which consists in offering AI-powered mock interview and single question practice sessions for medical residencies and similar programs with an interview in the application process, including an assessment of the interview (collectively, the "Services").
+If you would like more information about our data processing, please feel free to contact us (sec.
+2).

 2. Who is responsible for processing your data?

-For the data processing, the following company is the “controller”, i.e., the party that is primarily responsible to ensure compliance with data protection laws (also “we”):
+For the data processing, the following company is the “controller”, i.e., the party that is primarily responsible to ensure compliance with data protection laws (also “we”): Stefanos Charalambous Hürststrasse 68 8046 Zürich

-If you have any questions regarding data protection, please feel free to contact us at the following address:
+If you have any questions regarding data protection, please feel free to contact us at the following address: [email protected]

 3. How do we process data in relation with our products and services?